Bulk or Cut First? The Simple Answer for Women 40+.

 You eat in a small calorie surplus so your body has the extra fuel it needs to build muscle.
 You still lift heavy and track your lifts, because strength going up is the point.

-If your waist is climbing fast but your lifts are not improving, you are not lean bulking.
+If your waist getting bigger but your lifts are not improving, you are not lean bulking.
 You are just gaining.

 Bulking works best when it stays controlled.
 A small surplus, consistent lifting, and simple tracking so you gain muscle without overshooting.